Gamma function: Reference tables and software

 Double-precision floating-point implementations of the gamma function and its logarithm are now available in most scientific computing software and special functions libraries, for example TK Solver, Matlab, GNU Octave, and the GNU Scientific Library.
 The gamma function was also added to the C standard library (math.h).
 Arbitrary-precision implementations are available in most computer algebra systems, such as Mathematica and Maple.
 PARI/GP, MPFR and MPFUN contain free arbitrary-precision implementations.
-In some software calculators, e.g. Windows Calculator and GNOME Calculator, the factorial function returns Γ(x + 1) when the input x is a non-integer value.
+In some software calculators, such the Windows Calculator and GNOME Calculator, the factorial function returns $\Gamma (x + 1)$ when the input $x$ is a non-integer value.